Over-Luminous Type Ia Supernovae and Standard Candle Cosmology: Acknowledgments

 \section{Acknowledgments}

-TRG gratefully acknowledges Dr. Ravi Sheth from the University of Pennsylvania for insightful discussions and valuable input.
-AR and SK would like to thank The Institute of Mathematical Sciences (IMSc), Chennai for providing support and resources during the course of this study.
+T.R.G. gratefully acknowledges Dr. Ravi Sheth from the University of Pennsylvania and Dr. S. Kalyana Rama from IMSc for insightful discussions and valuable comments.
+S.K. acknowledges funding by the National Center for Science, Poland, grant no. 2023/49/B/ST9/02777.
+A.R. and S.K. would like to thank IMSc, Chennai for providing support and resources during the course of this study.